We are always happy to review our listing decisions. Find out how to request a review using our online application form.

 - new listings

-- changes to statutory addresses of existing listed buildings
+- changes to statutory addresses of existing listings

-Appeals are made to the Directorate for Planning and Environmental Appeals (DPEA).
+Appeals are made to the Planning and Environmental Appeals Division (DPEA).
 They can be made on the grounds that the building is not of special architectural or historic interest and should be removed from the list.

 You must make your appeal within three months of our notification of the new listing or change to the statutory address of an existing listing.
 Only those directly affected by a listing are eligible to appeal.
 Other interested parties may be able to make representations during the appeals process, however.